 19th January to 21st January 2018

-Disclaimer: You are requested to check the exact dates with Gujarat Tourism office before finalising your travel plans for this festival.
+Disclaimer: You are requested to check the exact dates with the Gujarat Tourism office before finalizing your travel plans for this festival.

 The dance festival is frequently visited by art and dance connoisseurs from all across the world.
 Classical and folk dancers and musicians from different states of the country exhibit their talent and flair while culture enthusiasts become part of the festival to witness this splendid event.
 Inhabitants and natives from near by villages also are an indigenous part of the occasion.

 Navratri, meaning 'nine nights', is one of the most popular and widely celebrated Hindu festivals in many parts of India.
 Gujarat, however, is the only state that erupts into a nine-night dance festival, perhaps the longest in the world.
 Each night, all over the state, villages and cities alike, people gather in open spaces to celebrate feminine divinity, referred to as Shakti.